elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The sc-logs-retention cronjob now runs without error even if no backups were found for automatic removal
 - Harbor Swift authentication configuration options has moved from `citycloud` to `harbor.persistence.swift`.
+- The dry-run and apply command now have the options to check against the state of the cluster while ran by using the flags "--sync" and "--kubectl".

 ### Fixed